 Supported Permitted Work is work supervised by an employee of a public or voluntary body whose job it is to arrange job opportunities for disabled people.

 It can also be work carried out as part of a treatment programme under medical supervision while you are a patient in hospital or a regular outpatient.

 Earnings from Permitted Work will not affect your ESA.

 You must inform the Department for Work and Pensions that you are due to start Permitted Work (you can call the helpline on 0800 169 0310).

 If you live in Northern Ireland, contact the Employment and Support Allowance Centre on 0800 085 6318.

-If you get income-related Employment and Support Allowance (ESA), you can get full Housing Benefit as long as you meet the rules for this benefit and live in a part of the UK where Housing Benefit has not yet been replaced by Universal Credit).
+If you get income-related Employment and Support Allowance (ESA), you can get full Housing Benefit (as long as you meet the other rules for this benefit and live in a part of the UK where Housing Benefit has not yet been replaced by Universal Credit).
 If you only get contributory ESA, you will need to satisfy a means test to be able to get Housing Benefit.

 Income-related ESA can also provide access to Sure Start Maternity Grants, Funeral Payments and Winter Fuel Payments.